 Penelope J. Rose was born and raised in Australia – the daughter of an ANZAC veteran.
 She spent her childhood in Adelaide, South Australia.

 She has resided in the United States since 1983 where she attended New York University.

-Penelope’s current role is serving as an officer of the Board of Directors of the International Biomedical Research Alliance, a 501(c) (3) non-profit organization with a mission to support the NIH Oxford-Cambridge Scholars Program and associated global Ph.D. and M.D./Ph.D. training programs based in the Intramural Research Program of the National Institutes of Health, America’s largest biomedical research organization.
+Part of her role is providing support to the NIH Oxford-Cambridge Scholars Program (https://oxcam.gpp.nih.gov) which is an accelerated, individualized doctoral training program for outstanding science students committed to biomedical research careers.
+The global Ph.D. and M.D./Ph.D. training programs are based in the Intramural Research Program of the National Institutes of Health, America’s largest biomedical research organization.

 She resides in the state of Florida and is an avid wildlife photographer and conservationist.

 Penelope at the NIH Oxford Cambridge Collogquium 2015: